Ayman-Yahia/ReveaFurniture/README.md

 Thus the online furniture shopping project brings an entire furniture shop online and makes it easy for both buyer and seller to make furniture deals.

 Main Features:
+Log in & Registration(/registration)
+This page will enable us for login to the user account if he is already registered in the site before or to register if he is new user.
+It will contain filling for some of the personal information for the user such as first & last name, email & password.

+The main page(/home)
-The main page will display all Furniture categories, each category will lead you to a page with a list of all books with the same category.
+will display all Furniture categories, each category will lead you to a page with a list of all books with the same category.